Vibrational Polaritons with Broken In-Plane Translational Symmetry: Results

 \subsection{1D inhomogeneity in the perturbative limit}

-Given the sinusoidal density inhomogeneity defined in Eq. \eqref{eq:sin_density} [$\bar{\rho}(x) = 1 + \delta\sin(k_x x)$], Fig. \ref{fig:1d_analytic}a plots the polariton dispersion relation using the analytical solution in Eqs. \eqref{eq:polariton_energy_perturbative} and \eqref{eq:polariton_weight_perturbative} when the small parameter $\delta$ is chosen as $\delta = 0.2$.
-In Fig. \ref{fig:1d_analytic}a, at each individual in-plane cavity frequency $\omega_{\parallel}$ ($=ck_{\parallel}$), apart from the pair of main polariton peaks, two side polariton peaks with weaker photonic weights appear in the spectrum.
-Overall, four additional side polariton branches (weak red lines) exist in the spectrum.
-Importantly, the side polariton branches at the left and the right sides are disconnected at $\omega_{\parallel} = 250$ cm$^{-1}$.
-This is due to the interaction between the cavity modes at $\kp$ and $\kp + k_x$ values, as $k_x = 250$ cm$^{-1}$ was chosen during the calculation.
+Given the sinusoidal density inhomogeneity defined in Eq. \eqref{eq:sin_density} [$\bar{\rho}(x) = 1 + \delta\sin(k_x x)$], Fig. \ref{fig:1d_analytic}a plots the polariton dispersion relation using the analytical solution in Eqs. \eqref{eq:polariton_energy_perturbative} and \eqref{eq:polariton_weight_perturbative} when the small parameter $\delta$ is chosen as $\delta = 0.05$.
+In Fig. \ref{fig:1d_analytic}a, at each individual in-plane cavity frequency $\omega_{\parallel}$ ($=c|k_{\parallel}|$), apart from the pair of main polariton peaks, four side polariton peaks with weaker photonic weights appear in the spectrum, in agreement with our analysis around Fig. \ref{fig:mixed_polariton_states}b.

 To further examine our derivations, we perform numerical calculations of the polariton dispersion relation by directly diagonalizing the extended TC Hamiltonian.
-Fig. \ref{fig:1d_analytic}b plots the corresponding polariton spectrum from the numerical calculations.
+Fig. \ref{fig:1d_analytic}b plots the corresponding numerical polariton spectrum.
 The agreement between Fig. \ref{fig:1d_analytic}a and Fig. \ref{fig:1d_analytic}b cross-validate both our analytical derivations and the numerical calculations.

 Fig. \ref{fig:1d_analytic_general} provides the comparison between the analytical and the numerical polariton dispersion relation for a more complicated weak 1D inhomogeneity: